 SilentNotes uses end-to-end encryption to protect your notes, they never leave the device unencrypted.
 Whether you store them in a public cloud, or on the server of your own homepage, nobody has access but you.
 We should not have to pay with our privacy, to benefit from new technologies.

-How does the encryption work?
+- How does the encryption work?

-When you want to synchronize other devices with the same online-storage, the app on the new device will ask for the transfer code, and you will have to enter it manually.
+To synchronize other devices with the same online-storage, the app on the new device will ask for the transfer code, and you will have to enter it manually.
 From now on, the device will remember the transfer code and can use it to decrypt the notes.

 - What algorithms are supported?

 Twofish-256-Gcm, both of them offer symmetric authenticated encryption.
 As soon as we can find a reliable portable implementation, we want to support